-To utilize Shipping Science,
+To use Shipping Science:

-Enable the feature within your account settings
+Step 1: Enable the feature in your account settings.

-Set your trigger value(s)
+Step 2: Set your trigger value.

-Configure the allowed carriers and methods for each trading partner.
+Step 4: Configure the allowed carriers and methods for each trading partner.

 Then, as orders are created, and if the appropriate trigger is detected on the order, Dsco will initiate Shipping Science logic to determine the best carrier and method, apply that to the order, and then send the order to the supplier for fulfillment.

 Important: Your Ship Mapping settings should be completed BEFORE proceeding.
 For more information, see Ship Mapping.